rubocop/ruby-style-guide/README.md

 > Role models are important. <br>
 > -- Officer Alex J. Murphy / RoboCop

-One thing has always bothered me as a Ruby developer - Python developers have a great programming style reference
-([PEP-8][]) and we never got an official guide, documenting Ruby coding style and best practices.
+One thing has always bothered me as a Ruby developer&mdash;Python developers have a great programming style reference ([PEP-8][]) and we never got an official guide, documenting Ruby coding style and best practices.
 And I do believe that style matters.
 I also believe that a great hacker community, such as Ruby has, should be quite capable of producing this coveted document.

 This guide started its life as our internal company Ruby coding guidelines (written by yours truly).
 At some point I decided that the work I was doing